 CLAT Admission Process 2018

-The NUALS which will be the Common Law Admission Test conducting body will issue CLAT 2018 admit card tentatively by the second week of April 2018.
+The NUALS is the Common Law Admission Test conducting body will issue CLAT 2018 admit card on April 26, 2018.
+Earlier, students were to get the CLAT Admit Card 2018 on April 20, 2018.
+But due to some technical reasons the date got postponed to April 26.
 CLAT applicants can download their admit cards of CLAT 2018 by entering login id and password through an official link.
-The CLAT admit card is considered hall ticket to appear in the law admission test, there it is important to carry CLAT admit card (hall ticket/ e-admit card) at the examination centres.
+The CLAT 2018 admit card is considered hall ticket to appear in the law admission test, therefore it is important to carry CLAT admit card (hall ticket/ e-admit card) at the examination centres.
 It should be also noted that no candidate will be allowed to take the law admission test without the CLAT admit card (hall ticket).
 The CLAT admit card mentions candidature as well as examination details including name and roll number of the candidate, timing and venue of the examination.
-Further it is also advised to CLAT applicants that they should keep CLAT admit card 2018 in soft as well as hard copy formats for future correspondences as after the examiantion has been conducted no duplicate CLAT admit card will be generated or downloaded.
+Further, it is also advised to CLAT 2018 applicants that they should keep CLAT admit card 2018 in soft as well as hard copy formats for future correspondences as after the examination has been conducted no duplicate CLAT 2018 admit card will be generated or downloaded.

-NUALS Kochi is to announce CLAT 2018 exam pattern in December.
+NUALS Kochi has announced CLAT 2018 exam pattern on December 20.
 However, NUALS Kochi has confirmed of conducting the Common Law Admission Test on May 13, 2018.
 The exam pattern CLAT 2018 can be checked by the candidates who will be appearing for the NLU admission test.
 Since it is one of the most competitive law entrance examinations and with a better understanding of the question pattern, one could tackle the paper.
-As per the CLAT exam pattern (paper pattern), the test will be held online.
+As per the CLAT 2018 exam pattern (paper pattern), the test will be held online.
 The candidates are needed to attempt a total of 200 questions carrying one mark each in a-two hour test duration.
-Further the CLAT committee follows a negative marking policy, under which 0.25 marks are to be deducted from the total scored marks against the wrong attempts in CLAT 2018.
+Further, the CLAT 2018 committee follows a negative marking policy, under which 0.25 marks are to be deducted from the total scored marks against the wrong attempts in CLAT 2018.

-CLAT Committee heades by NUALS Kochi is to provide mock test of CLAT 2018 tentatively in the month of March.
-CLAT 2018 mock tests designed by CLAT Committee will be held online.
-Those law aspirants who have filled CLAT application form 2018 can only appear for the CLAT mock tests.
-Candidates will need a login id and passowrd to appear for the mock tests of CLAT.
+CLAT 2018 Committee headed by NUALS Kochi is to provide mock test of CLAT 2018 in the month of March.
+CLAT 2018 mock tests designed by CLAT 2018 Committee will be held online.
+Those law aspirants who have filled CLAT application form 2018 can only appear for the CLAT 2018 mock tests.
+Candidates will need a login id and password to appear for the mock tests of CLAT 2018.
 Further candidates may note that they can appear for the CLAT 2018 mock tests as much as they wish.
-The doamins experts from different coaching institutions as well as educationists have suggested for taking CLAT mock tests during the law exam preparation.
+The domains experts from different coaching institutions as well as educationists have suggested for taking CLAT 2018 mock tests during the law exam preparation.
 They note that mock tests are important as candidates can check their preparation level even as the CLAT mock tests 2018 give a feel about the actual exam.

 CLAT 2018 Cut off (Expected)